AlexanderRichey/AlexanderRichey.github.io/articles/2025-08-10-on-mortality.md

 In both kinds of tradition, however, one cares about God’s judgement because this judgement determines the conditions of the afterlife.
 But if one does not believe in the afterlife, then this would seem to weaken the force of God’s judgement.
 Why should one care what God’s judgement is if it has no effect on one’s experience?

-To deny the afterlife does not, in fact, entail the denial of God, or of any other divinity.
+To deny the afterlife does not, in fact, entail the denial of God, or that of any other divinity.
 It also does not entail the denial of a true and objective moral standard for human conduct.
 In fact, these three ideas — that is, the afterlife, the divine, and objective morality — come apart.
 Each one can be accepted or rejected independently of the others, without contradiction.
 But what denying the afterlife does entail is that, if one believes in any divinity, for whatever divinity one believes in, it does not have the power to set the conditions of the next life, since there is no next life.

 To put the point another way: If there is no afterlife, then there is no evaluation of one’s life that is privileged by virtue of the fact that it determines the conditions of the next life.